microsoft/MixedReality-UXTools-Unreal/Docs/InputSimulation.md

 * Hold Left Shift/Alt for controlling the left/right hand respectively.

   This disables head rotation with the mouse and moves the hand instead.
 Both hands can be controlled together by holding both control keys.
+* T/Y keys for toggling hand visibility.

+  UX Tools project settings contain an option to "Start with Hands Enabled".
+Hands can still be enabled with the T/Y keys even if they are not initially visible.
 * Press the Left mouse button to perform a "Pinch" gesture.
 This also activates the "grasp" state of the hand controller, allowing object manipulation.
 * Press the Middle mouse button to perform a "Poke" gesture.
 This can be used for poking buttons.